forbole/big-dipper-2.0-documentation/docs/cosmos-based/frontend/setup.md

 2. For the rest of the configs, including colors, themes, endpoints, etc., check [chain config reference](chain-config.md) for a better understanding of what each section and field refers to.

 ### General Config
-In `packages/shared-utils/configs/general.json`, **update the json** to give proper maintainer credits as well as a way for users to submit bugs/ issues.
+In `src/configs/general_config.json`, **update the json** to give proper maintainer credits as well as a way for users to submit bugs/issues.
 For a better understanding of what each section and field refers to, please read the [general config reference](general-config.md).

 :::info
-We will not be handling any opened issues directly related to your explorer as we won't have the proper info
+We will not be handling any opened issues directly related to your explorer as we won't have the proper info.
 :::

 ```json